slangmgh/nims/README.md

 1. It is fast, just like real nrpl.
 2. Robust than "nim secret", nim secret is very easy to crash.
 3. Support all the function of nimscript.
+4. It support libffi, so some importc works.
-4. Input script auto indent.
+5. Input script auto indent.
-5. Multi-line code paste should work.
+6. Multi-line code paste should work.
-6. With "-cache" option, input script can be auto save/load.
+7. With "-cache" option, input script can be auto save/load.
-7. You can add native callback function with vm_native macro easily.
+8. You can add native callback function with vm_native macro easily.